Saptarshi-Saha-1996/Saptarshi-Saha-1996/README.md

 --------------
 ## News & Updates

+:tada: [**Sept 2024**] I am humbled to have been awarded the prestigious [Fulbright-Nehru Doctoral Research Fellowships](https://www.usief.org.in/scholar-profile/scholarprofiledetails.aspx?fellowid=13190).

 :tada: [**July 2024**] Paper accepted!
 Our work **"VALUED - Vision and Logical Understanding Evaluation Dataset "** has been accepted in the **Journal of Data-centric Machine Learning Research**.
 Congratulations to [Soumadeep](https://github.com/espressoVi)!